Charles Grandison Finney: Personal life

-Finney was twice a widower and married three times.
+Finney was twice widowed and married three times.
 In 1824, he married Lydia Root Andrews (1804–1847) while he lived in Jefferson County.
 They had six children together.
 In 1848, a year after Lydia's death, he married Elizabeth Ford Atkinson (1799–1863) in Ohio.
 In 1865, he married Rebecca Allen Rayl (1824–1907), also in Ohio.
 Each of Finney's three wives accompanied him on his revival tours and joined him in his evangelistic efforts.
+He died in 1875 age 82.

 Finney's great-grandson, also named Charles Grandison Finney, became a famous author.

 Theology

 Finney was a New School Presbyterian, and his theology was similar to that of Nathaniel William Taylor.
-Finney departed strongly from traditional Calvinist theology by teaching that people have a completely free will to choose salvation.
+In the field of soteriology, he denied the doctrine of total depravity, implying humans can please God without the intervention of his grace.
+Some consider his stance as Pelagianism.
+Finney affirmed both the external and internal work of the Holy Spirit within the context of salvation, though with the sole purpose of motivation.
+This is why theologian Christopher Bounds call his stance "soft semi-Pelagianism", although recognizing its mere Pelagian nature.

+Finney's theory of atonement combines principles from different historical theories, notably the moral influence theory, but can't be associated exclusively with either of them.

+Finney was an advocate of perfectionism, the doctrine that through complete faith in Christ believers could receive a "second blessing of the Holy Spirit" and reach Christian perfection, a higher level of sanctification.
+For Finney, that meant living in obedience to God's law and loving God and one's neighbors but was not a sinless perfection.
+For Finney, even sanctified Christians are susceptible to temptation and capable of sin.
+Finney believed that it is possible for Christians to backslide.

+A major theme of his preaching was the need for what he called conversion.
+He also focused on the responsibilities that converts had to dedicate themselves to disinterested benevolence and to work to build the kingdom of God on earth.
 He taught that preachers had vital roles in producing revival, and wrote in 1835, "A revival is not a miracle, or dependent on a miracle, in any sense.
 It is a purely philosophical result of the right use of the constituted means."

-Finney's theory of atonement combines principles from different historical theories, notably the governmental and the moral influence theories, but can't be associated solely to one of them.

-A major theme of his preaching was the need for what he called conversion.
-He also focused on the responsibilities that converts had to dedicate themselves to disinterested benevolence and to work to build the kingdom of God on earth.
 Finney's eschatology was postmillennial, meaning he believed the Millennium (a thousand-year reign of Christ on Earth) would begin before Christ's Second Coming.
 Finney believed Christians could bring in the Millennium by ridding the world of "great and sore evils".
 Frances FitzGerald wrote, "In his preaching the emphasis was always on the ability of men to choose their own salvation, to work for the general welfare, and to build a new society."

-Finney was an advocate of perfectionism, the doctrine that through complete faith in Christ believers could receive a "second blessing of the Holy Spirit" and reach Christian perfection, a higher level of sanctification.
-For Finney, that meant living in obedience to God's law and loving God and one's neighbors but was not a sinless perfection.
-For Finney, even sanctified Christians are susceptible to temptation and capable of sin.
-Finney believed that it is possible for Christians to backslide, even to the point of losing their salvation.